OBH67/WebApplicationHackerNews/README.md

 # WebApplicationHackerNews
-This web application helps to get data from a public API from Hack News
+In partnership with Firebase, we're making the public Hacker News data available in near real time.
+Firebase enables easy access from Android, iOS and the web.
+Servers aren't left out.
+This web application will get all the data from Hacker News API and the user can get all the data or filter by a specific hack new id.

 # ASP.NET Core Resftul App